The Austerity Diaries: Creating a Budget…and Sticking to It

-Just because there is money in the tin doesn’t mean it gets spent each month.
-The beauty of this is that you less frequently have a big expense that you haven’t planned for.
+Having money in the tin does not mean it gets spent each month.
+The beauty of this is that you less frequently have a significant expense that you haven’t planned for.
 If my daughter needs new glasses, the money is there, available for the appointment.
-If we want to go visit a museum or national park, we have some money set aside to do that.
+If we want to visit a museum or national park, we have some money set aside to do that.

 Alternatively, if the tin is empty, the expense has to wait.
 Maybe the birthday celebration will be a bit more humble, the greenhouse will have to wait to be purchased for a few more months, or we’ll have to make do with clothing that is a little snug for a couple more weeks.
 Our entertainment will be limited to Netflix, a nature walk, or a trip to the library.

-Like I said, the key to this is control.
+As I said, the key to this is control.
 One person has to be in control of the finances.
 I’m not recommending that anybody become a tyrant, doling out nickels after a family member begs and pleads.
 However, if anyone can just go and help themselves to the money that has been budgeted, this is not going to work.
-Unless both partners are completely on the same page, the person with the best financial sense needs to hold the key to the safe.
-I know that if you’ve just been shaking your head, paying off the credit card bill, and belly-aching a little each month, that your family isn’t going to like this.
+Unless both partners are entirely on the same page, the person with the best financial sense must hold the key to the safe.
+If you’ve just been shaking your head, paying off the credit card bill, and belly-aching a little each month, your family isn’t going to like this.
 You’ll probably have to listen to some adamant complaints.
 It will be worth it in the end when you have the peace of mind that comes with having your budget under control.